flame/blis/docs/Multithreading.md

 In addition to the global methods based on environment variables and runtime function calls, BLIS also offers a local, *per-call* method of requesting parallelism at runtime.
 This method has the benefit of being thread-safe and flexible; your application can spawn two threads at the application level, with each thread requesting different degrees of parallelism from their respective calls to level-3 BLIS operations.

 As with environment variables and the global runtime API, there are two ways to specify parallelism: the automatic way and the manual way.
 Both ways involve allocating a BLIS-specific object, initializing the object and encoding the desired parallelization, and then passing a pointer to the object into one of the expert interfaces of either the [typed](docs/BLISTypedAPI.md) or [object](docs/BLISObjectAPI) APIs.
 We provide examples of utilizing this threading object below.

+**Note**: If you set parallelization globally via environment variables and/or globally via the runtime API, and *then* specify parallelization locally on a per-call basis, the values specified locally will prevail.

 **Note**: Neither way ([automatic](Multithreading.md#locally-at-runtime-the-automatic-way) nor [manual](Multithreading.md#locally-at-runtime-the-manual-way)) of specifying multithreading via the local runtime API can be used via the BLAS interfaces.
 The local runtime API may *only* be used via the native ([typed](docs/BLISTypedAPI.md) and [object](docs/BLISObjectAPI.md)) APIs, which are unique to BLIS.
 (Furthermore, the expert interfaces of each API must be used.
 This is demonstrated later on in this section.)